1) Use the answer choices on the ACT Math Test

 To ace the ACT Writing Test, make sure you only choose ONE side of the ACT Writing prompt to support.
 Don’t try to “hedge your bets” or have it both ways.
 Choose the side for which you can think of the best examples, and make the best argument you can.
 Remember, this is a test of your writing abilities, not your opinions!

 A surefire way to get a bad ACT score is to constantly compare yourself to the test-takers around you.
 The ACT is only one step in the college admissions process.
 Don’t put so much pressure on yourself that you can’t focus.
 And definitely don’t copy your neighbor’s answers.
 Your best guess is probably better than their’s!

 The ACT is a nice alternative to the SAT for some test-takers because unlike the SAT, the ACT has no wrong answer penalty.
 This is a very importance difference.
 This means you should answer every single ACT test question.
 Don’t leave anything blank on your ACT practice tests; set a standard and follow it throughout your test prep.

 Use a soft lead No. 2 pencil with a good eraser.
 According to the official ACT website, a mechanical pencil or ink pen is not recommended.
 If you use one, you run the risk of your answer sheet not being scored accurately on test day.

 If you find yourself spending more than 2 minutes on any one ACT test question, you might want to consider skipping it.
 Better scores come from good pacing, and the most important ACT test tip is to manage your time wisely.
 In fact, time management is a very necessary skill you will need in college, so if you can demonstrate that ability in your college application with a good ACT score, you will already have a leg up!

 These passages can be long.
 Combat boredom, confusion, and tedium with “active reading.”
 Look for the main idea of each paragraph, the author’s point of view, and the overall purpose of the passage as you read.
 Don’t be afraid to circle, underline, or make marks in your test booklet!

 Act the ACT Math test by solving each problem methodically.
 It’s possible to make mistakes on even the most straightforward calculations, especially when you are under timing pressure.

-Remember some basic Science-related vocabulary words.
-Vocab like independent variables, dependent variables, direct variation, and indirect variation.
+Especially vocab like independent variables, dependent variables, direct variation, and indirect variation.
 Look for how the data is presented and how the different variables interact with one another.